 This Day In Writing History

-On October 15th, 1844, the legendary German writer and philosopher Friedrich Nietzsche was born.
-He was born in Rocken bei Lutzen, Prussia, the son of a Lutheran pastor and teacher.
+On October 15th, 1844, the legendary German writer and philosopher Friedrich Nietzsche was born in Rocken bei Lutzen, Prussia, the son of a Lutheran pastor and teacher.

 The oldest of three children, Nietzsche's brother Ludwig died at the age of two, a year after their father died of a brain ailment at the age of 33.
 Nietzsche's sister Elisabeth would later figure in the controversy that still surrounds his philosophy and writings.